b-g/tilehut/tutorial/README.md

 ### (Optional Step 5: Add UTF-8 Grid)

-**Note:** A UTF-8 grid adds the possibility to add hover events to a map.
-Our example shows a country's name, abbreviation and population.
-If data size or storage is an issue, it is useful to note that adding the hover events will increase the size of your tileset.
+**Note:** A UTF-8 grid adds the possibility to add interaction hover events to a map.
+Our example shows for instance for every country feature the name, abbreviation and population.
+If data size or storage is an issue, it is useful to know that adding the hover events will increase the size of your tileset.
 [This article](https://www.mapbox.com/blog/how-interactivity-works-utfgrid/) by Mapbox does a good job explaining the UTF-8 grid functionality.

 **Enable Interactivity** for hover events.
 ![define interactivity](readme-assets/tilemill_step_08_addInteractivity.png)